mwganson/ThreadProfile/README.md

 * Why is there a line running up the thread?<br/>
 ** There are actually 2 lines.
 One is is the BSpline's seamline.
 If you Pad / Extrude the profile you can see this seamline as a straight edge, similar to what you see in cylinders and extruded / padded circles.
 The other is a set of concentric rings and I have no idea what they are or how they got there.<br/>
+* My internal threads are always external.
+What am I doing wrong?<br/>
+** Use subtractive pipe in Part design to cut the internal thread out of an existing shape, e.g. a Pad.
+In Part workbench use the Sweep object as a cutting tool to cut it out of an existing shape, e.g. an extruded hexagon.
+(Ensure you have selected "Internal" in the "Internal Or External" ThreadProfile property when making internal threads.)<br/>
 * Is it possible to access this via Python scripting?<br/>
 ** Yes.
 Use:<br/>
 <br/>